Danuta Zioło Gawronek &

 Danuta: “She was buried under the snow.”

-The Zioło family, along with hundreds of thousands of Polish civilians incarcerated in the NKVD forced-labour facilities that pockmarked Stalin’s USSR in 1940 and 1941, received an ‘amnesty’3 from the Soviet leader in July 1941.
+Along with hundreds of thousands of Polish civilians incarcerated in the NKVD forced-labour facilities that pockmarked Stalin’s USSR in 1940 and 1941, the Zioło family received an ‘amnesty’3 from the Soviet leader in July 1941.
 Ironically, they had Hitler to thank for their release.

 On 22 June 1941, Hitler launched Operation Barbarossa, and sent his troops to re-invade first Russian-occupied Poland, then invade Russia proper.
-The Germans raced towards Moscow, and by mid-July stood barely 300 kilometres away: Stalin looked towards his Polish prisoners, with whom he suddenly shared an enemy.
+The Germans raced towards Moscow, and by mid-July 1941 stood barely 300 kilometres away.
+Stalin looked towards his Polish prisoners, with whom he suddenly shared an enemy.

 On 30 July 1941, in London, Polish Prime Minister Władysław Sikorski and Soviet Ambassador to the United Kingdom Ivan Maisky signed a Polish-Soviet Agreement.
-The Poles in the NKVD forced-labour facilities, gulags and prisons could leave the USSR—in order to form a Polish army on Russian soil, ostensibly to fight the Germans in western Russia.
+The Poles in the NKVD forced-labour facilities, gulags and prisons could leave the USSR—in order to form a Polish army that would fight the Germans in western Russia.
 (See military timeline, 1941.)